 - Blade stamped from cold-rolled steel.

-- The beautiful Rosewood handle is ergonomically designed for balance and comfort; riveted for durability
+- The beautiful Bone handle is ergonomically designed for balance and comfort and is non-slip for added safety.

 Pros & Cons